herzbube/littlego-usermanual/littlego-usermanual/content/ui-basics/play-toolbar/index.md

     title: Toolbar "Play" area, landscape orientation
 ---

-The "Play" user interface area displays a toolbar with buttons that perform various actions.
+The Play {{< icon "gogrid2x2" >}} user interface area displays a toolbar with buttons that perform various actions.
 An overview of the general toolbar organization is given in the next section, while the section after that provides a reference of all the buttons that can appear in the toolbar, and what they do.

 {{< toc >}}

 ## Toolbar organization

-This is how the "Play" area toolbar looks like on an iPhone when you hold the device in portrait orientation.
+This is how the Play {{< icon "gogrid2x2" >}} area toolbar looks like on an iPhone when you hold the device in portrait orientation.
 On the iPad the toolbar is wider but in general has the same content.

 {{< img name="play-toolbar-portrait" size="origin" lazy=false >}}

 The toolbar has 3 areas:

 1. The left area of the toolbar shows a varying set of buttons.
-Which buttons are shown mainly depends on the mode that the "Play" area is in (e.g. Play mode, Scoring mode, etc.).
+Which buttons are shown mainly depends on the mode that is currently active in the Play {{< icon "gogrid2x2" >}} area is in (e.g. Play {{< icon "gogrid2x2" >}} mode, Scoring {{< icon "scoring" >}} mode, etc.).
 1. At the toolbar center there is the [Status Text area]({{< relref "../play-status-text" >}}) that shows context information about the activity that is going on at the moment.
 Some examples are: The current status of the ongoing game, the next action you can take, a summary score, etc.
 1. The right area of the toolbar is fixed and always shows the same two buttons: One to call up the [Game Info screen]({{< relref "other-features/game-info-screen" >}}), the other to call up the [Play menu]({{< relref "ui-basics/play-menu" >}}).